muppet9010/Factorio-The-Factory-And-The-Factory/README.md

  - breach agents are units that phase in from main buildings and slowly hunt the player. they detain when physical contact is made and player is held as a breacher for some time based on crime. maybe some sort of armed breach agent from headquarters as well.
  - players can be breach agents, they do breach agent jobs and can not interact with any of the real world. they are breach models and effects.
  - killing/attacking a breach agent is a seious offence
+ - players can chnage team via command or admins can move them via command
  - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall.
  - when you pickup an item from the ground that is other team specific convert it to be your team version.